-The evaluation of the impact of the promotion of food diversification as one of the activities in the package of activities of the Nutrition and Early Childhood Development Project interventions in the municipality of Tori-Bossito was the opportunity to know that the households monitored mostly adopt better hygiene practices (hand washing practices and consumption of drinking water).
-Most of these households consume salt low in iodine (content <15 ppm).
-The promotion of food diversification has contributed to food availability and the quality of meals served (more than three meals served per day and containing the three food groups: energy food (rich in sugar or lipids), growth food (rich in proteins) and protective food (rich in vitamins and minerals)) for children aged 6 to 59 months in households.
-In addition, the promotion of dietary diversification has contributed to reducing the prevalence of all forms of malnutrition (from 3.52% to 1.59% for severe underweight, from 3.34% to 1.97% for severe wasting and from 7.18% to 3.93% for severe stunting) in children aged 6 to 59 months.
+The evaluation of the impact of the Promotion of Food Diversification as one of the activities in the package of activities of Nutrition and Early Childhood Development Project interventions in the municipality of Tori-

+Bossito was the opportunity to know that the households monitored mostly adopt better hygiene practices (hand washing practices and consumption of drinking water).
+Most of these households consumed salt low in iodine (content <15 ppm).
+The Promotion of Food Diversification has contributed to food availability and the quality of meals served (more than three meals served per day containing the three food groups: energy food (rich in sugar or lipids), growth food (rich in proteins) and protective food (rich in vitamins and minerals)) for children aged 6 to 59 months in their households.
+In addition, the Promotion of Food Diversification has contributed to reducing the prevalence of all forms of malnutrition (from 3.52% to 1.59% for severe underweight, from 3.34% to 1.97% for severe wasting and from 7.18% to 3.93% for severe stunting) in children aged 6 to 59 months.
 On the other hand, the study revealed that the promotion of dietary diversification does not contribute to the reduction of underweight among children aged 0 to 5 months.
 This activity is therefore important and recommended in food and nutritional intervention projects and programs in community settings to eradicate malnutrition in all its forms.

-Conflict of Interest: The authors reported no conflict of interest.
+Conflict of interest: The authors have reported no conflict of interest.

-Data Availability: All data are included in the content of the paper.
+Data availability: All data are included in the article content.

-Funding Statement: The authors did not obtain any funding for this research.
+Funding statement: The authors received no funding for this research.